ruanhq-StatsML/SAPerm/README.md

 # Hypothesis Testing Procedure for Distribution Shift with Application on Sentiment Analysis

-Implementation for the Permutation Test for Distribution Shift with Application to Sentiment Analysis: Both Tree-Based Permutation Test and R-risk Causal Inference Test.
+Implementation for the Permutation Test for Distribution Shift with Application to Sentiment Analysis: Both Tree-Based Permutation Test and R-risk based Tests.
 We benchmark the following 15 methods with the 6 developed methods:
 - RFPerm: Random Forest Permutation Test for Distribution Shift
 - XGBPerm: XGBoost based Permutation Test for Distribution Shift \
 ---- Causal Inference Based Test followed by a Permute-then-Refit Procedure on the Variable Importance